 (1035 W. Granada Blvd, Ormond Beach, FL 32174)

 Nestled into a small chapel off the back of Christ Presbyterian Church’s sanctuary, are a set of stained glass windows witnessing weddings, funerals and worship services alike.
-A helpful guide walks viewers through their ancient stories from scripture, and call to the heart from their intricate and beautiful designs.
+A helpful printed guide walks viewers through their ancient stories from scripture, and call to the heart from their intricate and beautiful designs.

 6. Central Park Labyrinth